Configuration and deployment¶

 Suppose you had the following component class as your root component:

-class MyRootComponent(ContainerComponent):
+class MyRootComponent(Component):

-def __init__(self, components, data_directory: str):
+def __init__(self, data_directory: str):

 self.data_directory = data_directory